Continuing to breastfeed beyond the first year: breastfeeding “forever.”

 Some worry that continuing to breastfeed will make a child overly dependent on his mother in the future.
 Many presume that a child won’t grow out of breastfeeding unless he is forced.
 In reality, it’s a natural process for all children.
 It may seem as though it is going to go on forever, but in the context of a lifetime (even for those who keep on going for years) it is a very small small part of it, and the health benefits breastfeeding confers may even add a few years to your life expectancy.

-When my first son, Felix, was born, I was determined to breastfeed him.
+When my first son was born, I was determined to breastfeed him.
 It was an uphill struggle in which my perseverance eventually paid off.
 When we reached the six-month mark, it seemed as though we’d only just got into the swing of things.
 To my surprise, I was enjoying my new social circle of mums and babies and getting out and about with a breastfeeding baby was surprisingly simple.
 But I hadn’t realized just how helpless and dependent a six-month-old baby was.
 We certainly couldn’t have managed life easily without breastfeeding.

 When he celebrated his first birthday, he still clearly exhibited a need to breastfeed even though he was eating several solid meals a day.
 He didn’t like cow’s milk and my milk was readily available.
 Breastfeeding was quick and easy and had become a natural part of mothering to me.
 There seemed to be no need to stop just yet.

-Once Felix was in “big boy’s” shoes he was a bit more of an acrobat during our breastfeeding sessions, but he was obviously still a baby.
+Once he was in “big boy’s” shoes he was a bit more of an acrobat during our breastfeeding sessions, but he was obviously still a baby.
 When he tumbled over and hurt himself and cried, offering the breast was so much more efficient than rocking or soothing with other methods.
 A few minutes of nursing worked wonders no matter what the upset was.

-By the time he reached his second birthday, Felix was steadier on his feet but emotionally still a bit wobbly.
+By the time he reached his second birthday, my son was steadier on his feet but emotionally still a bit wobbly.
 Putting him to my breast was a great way to calm this fractious, tired, or over-stimulated toddler, and it soothed me, too!
 As time went by—he was three before I knew it—breastfeeding had become something familiar in a world full of new experiences.
 It was special for both of us: a way of connecting, relaxing, drifting to sleep, forgiving, reconnecting after separations, and a way of grounding.
-Breastfeeding was a source of comfort and nourishment when Felix was ill and could take no other food.
+Breastfeeding was a source of comfort and nourishment when he was ill and could take no other food.